Architecture

 • client and server are independent.
 A consumer pulls client; a registry pulls server.
 They don't require each other.

-• The core has no async runtime and no HTTP. reqwest/tokio/rustls only arrive with client (or cli).
-This is what lets the bindings ship a thin wheel/.node — crypto in Rust, HTTP in the host language.
+• The core has no async runtime and no HTTP. reqwest/tokio/rustls only arrive with client.
+Offline did:key verification and the receipt types work with --no-default-features.
+This is what lets the bindings ship a thin wheel/.node/.wasm — crypto in Rust, HTTP in the host language.

 Where the work happens